 Old fashioned homemade Candy Recipes include chocolate covered candies, Peanut Butter Balls and Coconut Pecan Balls and Peppermint patties.
-No cooking required.

-following a recipe in a popular candy making cookbook.
+I first made this basic recipe in 1966, following a recipe in a popular candy making cookbook.

-I have adapted the original recipe to provide more creaminess and less sweetness.
+the original recipe to provide more creaminess and less sweetness.

-You may vary the ingredients using
+You may vary the following ingredients using

-Maraschino cherries to make different candies of your choice.
+Maraschino cherries for different flavored candies

 Add 2 1/2 lbs. of the powdered sugar, 1 cup at a time, stirring after each addition until the lumps are dissolved.

 mixture into three equal parts and place each in a smaller mixing bowl.